DesireeJSausele/Personal/Interactive-Tutorial-1-Markdown.md

 Make an ordered list of 3 things you hope to achieve this semester, and elaborate on them with sub items.
 Then, make an unordered list of 3 classes that you're taking this semester:

 1. Run a successful experiment
-    1. The team must finish troubleshooting the apparatus before we can run a proper experiment.
+    1. The team must finish making a new sed tube before we can run a proper experiment.
 2. Complete this tutorial
-    1. I would like to successfully get this assignment over.
+    1. I would like to successfully finish this assignment.
 3. Make more friends in AguaClara
     1. I want to go to more AguaClara events to get to know more of the new members!

-- PLBIO 2400: Green World/Blue Planet
+- CEE 4520
-- BEE 4270: Water Measurement and Analysis
+- BEE 4710
-- BEE 4730: Watershed engineering
+- BEE 3922

 ## Links